Acrew Capital, Jeff Bezos back Colombia-based proptech La Haus’ $100M debt, equity round – TechCrunch

 The Series B extension follows impressive growth for the startup, which saw the number of transactions conducted on its Mexico portal climb by nearly 10x in the second quarter of 2021 compared to the 2020 second quarter.
 With over 500 homes selling on its platform (via lahaus.com and lahaus.mx) the company is “the market leader in selling new housing in Spanish-speaking Latam by an order of magnitude,” its execs claim.
 La Haus expects to have facilitated more than $1 billion in annualized gross sales by the end of the year.

-The startup was founded with the mission of making it easier for people to buy homes and helping “solve LatAm’s extreme housing inequality.”
+The startup was founded with the mission of making it easier for people to buy homes and helping “solve Latam’s extreme housing inequality.”
 Its end goal is to accelerate access to new housing by both generating and curating supply and demand and then matching it with its technology, noted Sánchez-Ríos.

 “In the last six months, our chief product officer has built a product that allows this to happen 100% digitally,” he said.
 “Before it would take a lot of time, people involved and visits.
 We want to provide people looking for a home a similar experience as to people looking for their next flight at delta.com.”